I have a hard time finding an exercise routine I actually enjoy.

-This summer I agreed to join my 21-year-old daughter in a workout program called “Insanity.”
+Last summer I agreed to join my 21-year-old daughter in a workout program called “Insanity.”
 The name itself should tell you everything.
 I really did give it my best shot, especially since it was something the two of us could do together.

 But if there’s anything that makes you aware of your age and physical limitations, it’s trying to keep pace with a 20-something and a hard-body instructor screaming at you like a drill sergeant.
 Fortunately, my knees began to swell up, so I had a legitimate excuse for ending the insanity.